Generalized hypergeometric function: Terminology

 The ordinary hypergeometric series should not be confused with the basic hypergeometric series, which, despite its name, is a rather more complicated and recondite series.
 The "basic" series is the q-analog of the ordinary hypergeometric series.
 There are several such generalizations of the ordinary hypergeometric series, including the ones coming from zonal spherical functions on Riemannian symmetric spaces.

-The series without the factor of n! in the denominator (summed over all integers n, including negative) is called the bilateral hypergeometric series.
+The series without the factor of $n!$ in the denominator (summed over all integers $n$, including negative) is called the bilateral hypergeometric series.

 Convergence conditions

-There are certain values of the a_{j} and b_{k} for which the numerator or the denominator of the coefficients is 0.
+There are certain values of the parameters $a_j$ and $b_k$ for which the numerator or denominator of the coefficients is 0.